-1. Each device opens like a book and has two five-litre containers that may be filled with water through an aperture that holds a 35 micron cotton filter.
+1. Each device opens like a book and has two five-liter containers that may be filled with water through an aperture that holds a 35-micron cotton filter.

 2. Sun-powered: The device is then put in direct sunshine, which simultaneously warms and exposes the water to UV rays.

 3. Radiation purification: The mixture of warmth and Ultraviolet illumination is a highly effective way of cleaning water, with the water becoming pathogen-free in 2-6 hours depending on the circumstances.

 4. Approved for use: When the treatment procedure is complete, an indication changes from a sad red face to a joyful green one.

 It is a simple task that teaches children about the water cycle through a hands-on experiment using things available around the house or outside.

 Our planet, our earth, filters water naturally as it absorbs it into aquifers underneath the ground.